 Precisely because Singaporeans are generally like that, Professor Alan Chong from the S Rajaratnam School of International Studies felt that Singapore would take best to “a charismatic leader who adopts a conciliatory approach” on both local politics and global issues.

 I guess I’ve learnt this lesson in 2015.
 When I was younger and more immature but my approach as a blogger was one which was aggressive and insensitive.

-Those who have been following me for a long time would recall that some example of this was in March 2015, I wrote a post about Lee Kuan Yew which did not work well with many as I did not take into consideration how my audience felt especially with the entire week of tv programs and news articles glorifying the man.
+Those who have been following me for a long time would recall that some example of this was in March 2015, I wrote a post about Lee Kuan Yew which did not work well with many as I did not take into consideration how my audience felt especially with the entire week of tv programs, news articles and social studies textbooks glorifying the man.

-I still stand by the points I made today.
-However, definitely agree that the way in which I expressed my opinions, could have been more sensitive.
+I feel deeply apologetic that my insensitivity caused hurt to others.
+And, I definitely agree that the way in which I expressed my opinions, could have been more sensitive.